This story was originally published in November 2015

 “There are instances when the MS might flare-up, or there’s a reaction to the drugs and treatment.
 But with the support I have within my family, the community here at St. Thomas, I’m determined to not let that affect me or bring me down.
 No excuses.”

-After graduating from STH in 1994 Lynch vaulted to Loyola New Orleans where he earned his undergraduate degree in Chemistry and then followed with graduate work at Tulane University where he was also involved in intricate chemical physics research when Hurricane Katrina ravaged and devastated the city in 2005.
+After graduating from St. Thomas in 1994 Lynch vaulted to Loyola New Orleans where he earned his undergraduate degree in Chemistry and then followed with graduate work at Tulane University where he was also involved in intricate chemical physics research when Hurricane Katrina ravaged and devastated the city in 2005.

-Meeting the challenge … Lynch relocated to Houston, eventually staying for a fresh start in an old locale.
-He was working in the private chemical industry when an opportunity to teach Physics and AP Physics at St. Thomas surfaced in 2008.
+Meeting the challenge … was relocating to Houston, eventually staying for a fresh start in an old locale.
+Lynch was working in the private chemical industry when an opportunity to teach Physics and AP Physics at St. Thomas surfaced in 2008.
 He readily admits that returning to his alma mater was “never part of the master plan.
 At no point.
 Absolutely not.
 Well, not my plan any way.
 But perhaps a plan larger than me.”